 It was wonderful to breathe clearer, cooler air for a couple of days and we were able to avoid the worst of the smog.
 There’s a chance of rain this weekend along with a bit of a breeze, so things should finally clear up by next week.

-However, we were bringing my 82 year old grandmother with us, and we needed a comfortable place for her to stay.
+We were bringing my 82 year old grandmother with us, and we needed a comfortable place for her to stay, so we checked out a number of different options that would have the space and amenities we needed.
 She’s very active and mobile, but is past the point in her life where she wants to camp or be without a working toilet, which is completely understandable.

 While we are usually very frugal when it comes to trips, having experiences with her is completely worth the extra cost.
 And per person, the cost of the home was not that bad considering we had 5 people along, so would have required two rooms had we stayed in a hotel.